- Cruise around Halong Bay and the Mekong Delta in Vietnam

 Once you dock at the tunnels your guide will lead you into the 124 mile network of tunnels.
 As you crawl underground you'll get a real understanding of what life was like for the soldiers who lived and fought here during the American Vietnamese War, and your guide will be able to show you various relics and tell stories that bring the experience to life.

 After an educational time exploring, board the boat again to head back to Ho Chi Minh for the evening.
-When you arrive, enjoy an evening street food tour with one of our local foodie guides.
+When you arrive, you can enjoy an evening street food tour with one of our local foodie guides.

 To the Delta